 If the price of a given asset moves independently from the economy or other traditional investments, adding that asset can significantly lower the risk of your overall portfolio.

-Correlation coefficients range from -1.0 (a perfect negative correlation) to +1.0 (a perfect positive correlation).
-0 shows no correlation at all.
+Correlation coefficients range from -1.0 (a perfect negative correlation) to +1.0 (a perfect positive correlation), and 0 shows no correlation at all.

 Bitcoin’s correlation to U.S. stocks has reached as high as 0.66, so it’s not the best way to lower the risk profile of a traditional portfolio.